getbettr/epok/README.md

 ## Annotations & labels

-Annotations namespaced under `epok.getbetter.ro` can be used to tell EPOK about Kubernetes services and nodes it should (or shouldn't) take into account.
+Annotations namespaced under `epok.getbetter.ro` can be used to tell Epok about Kubernetes services and nodes it should (or shouldn't) take into account.

 Services can be annotated with:

 * `epok.getbetter.ro/externalports` - use this on a `NodePort`-type service
-to tell EPOK which ports it should forward.
+to tell Epok which ports it should forward.
 It expects a comma-separated list of port mappings.
 For example: `epok.getbetter.ro/externalports: 22:2022,25:2025`.
 Single port mappings are supported - just omit the comma.
 UDP is supported by suffixing the mapping with `:udp` - for example: `epok.getbetter.ro/externalports: 53:8053:udp`
-* `epok.getbetter.ro/internal` - tells EPOK that this is an "internal" service.
+* `epok.getbetter.ro/internal` - tells Epok that this is an "internal" service.
-If an external interface has been specified (via the `--external-interface` option) EPOK will _not_ allow the service to be reachable from it.
+If an external interface has been specified (via the `--external-interface` option) Epok will _not_ allow the service to be reachable from it.
 Useful for when you're connecting to the host machine via a VPN tunnel and want certain services to be reachable only through the tunnel.
 * `epok.getbetter.ro/allow-range` - CIDR range of IPv4 addresses allowed to talk